 Although many crimes of violence are charged as a misdemeanor, if a weapon is used or anyone is injured, the crime might be charged as a serious felony offense.

 When the incident involves people who live in the same household as a family or people who have a child together, the crime can be charged as a form of domestic violence.

 Attorneys for Violent Crimes in Pasco County, FL

-The cases are investigated by deputies with the Pasco Sheriff’s Office or officer with local police departments in New Port Richey, Port Richey, Zephyrhills, and Dade City, FL.
+The cases are investigated by deputies with the Pasco Sheriff’s Office or officers with local police departments in New Port Richey, Port Richey, Zephyrhills, and Dade City, FL.